ichi-h/dhak/README.md

 Dhak combines your original passphrase with the name of the service that requires a password, hashes it, and uses the value as the new password.

-In this way, you can manage your passwords without storing them anywhere.
+In this way, you can manage your passwords without keeping them anywhere.

 ## Installation